If you have a dried paint coating that you want to remove, you must use a strong solvent. So, can lacquer thinner remove paint?

-If you plan on removing paint from a vertical surface like a wall, ensure to put a drop sheet on the floor around the wall.
-This prevents the paint particles after being removed from dropping on and staining the floor.
+If you are removing paint from a vertical surface, put a drop sheet on the floor around the wall.
+This prevents the paint particles from dropping on the floor.

 2. Scrape The Paint Off

-When you scrape, you remove the top layers of the paint.
-This reduces the paint volume on the surface so the lacquer thinner when applied can work better.
+You must scrape as much paint as possible before applying lacquer thinner.
+This reduces the paint volume on the surface, so the lacquer thinner can work better.

 3. Apply The Lacquer Thinner